Daniel Passarella: International career

 As one of the pillars of the Argentina national football team, he would captain the team during the 1978 World Cup held in Argentina.
 He was the first Argentine player to hold the World Cup, as it was handed to him first when Argentina won the final.

 During the qualifying rounds of the 1986 World Cup, Passarella contributed to the goal which ensured Argentina's qualification in the final minutes of their match against Peru by allowing teammate Ricardo Gareca to score.

 A bout of enterocolitis caused him to miss the 1986 World Cup in Mexico.
 He was replaced in the first team by defender José Luis Brown and failed to regain his place after recovering from illness.
 Passarella had a fractious relationship with captain Diego Maradona and coach Carlos Bilardo during the tournament.
-He later claimed Bilardo and Maradona made certain that he was sidelined; although he is the first and so far only player to feature in two Argentina World Cupwinning squads, he did not play any of the matches in 1986, not even as a substitute.
+He later claimed Bilardo and Maradona made certain that he was sidelined; although he is the first and so far only player to feature in two Argentina World Cup–winning squads, he did not play any of the matches in 1986, not even as a substitute.